junxit/us-congress-bills-114/metadata.md

 - 2016-02-24 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 114-431.
 - 2016-02-24 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 114-431.
 - 2016-02-25 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.
+- 2016-03-17 — Committee on Energy and Natural Resources Senate Subcommittee on National Parks.
+Hearings held.
+With printed Hearing: S.Hrg.
+114-496.
+- 2016-07-13 — Committee on Energy and Natural Resources.
+Ordered to be reported without amendment favorably.
+- 2016-09-06 — Committee on Energy and Natural Resources.
+Reported by Senator Murkowski without amendment.
+With written report No. 114-337.
+- 2016-09-06 — Committee on Energy and Natural Resources.
+Reported by Senator Murkowski without amendment.
+With written report No. 114-337.
+- 2016-09-06 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 609.